AadityaSharma01/solus.AI/README.md

 - If Piper fails to load the model, check file paths and GPU availability (use_cuda=True in sendAudio.py).
 - If transcription is poor, try a larger Whisper model or enable GPU support for Whisper.

-*the output capabilities of this model are pretty limited because it was build on an inferior GPU.
-Please install better TTS, LLM and STT model if your system supports them, for a better output.*
+<code>the output capabilities of this model are pretty limited because it was build on an inferior GPU.
+Please install better TTS, LLM and STT model if your system supports them, for a better output.</code>

 Contact aadirv28@gmail.com